haifengliu/azrefresh/mooncake/storage-monitor-storage-account.md

 Metrics are stored in the storage account in four tables named $MetricsTransactionsBlob, $MetricsTransactionsTable, $MetricsTransactionsQueue, and $MetricsCapacityBlob.
 For more information, see [About Storage Analytics Metrics](http://msdn.microsoft.com/zh-cn/library/azure/hh343258.aspx).

 After you set the monitoring levels and retention policies, you can choose which of the available metrics to monitor in the Management Portal, and which metrics to plot on metrics charts.
 A default set of metrics are displayed at each monitoring level.
 You can use **Add Metrics** to add or remove metrics from the metrics list.

+Metrics are stored in the storage account in four tables named $MetricsTransactionsBlob, $MetricsTransactionsTable, $MetricsTransactionsQueue, and $MetricsCapacityBlob.
+For more information, see [About Storage Analytics Metrics](http://msdn.microsoft.com/en-us/library/windowsazure/hh343258.aspx).

 <h2><a id="customizestoragemonitoring"></a>How to: Customize the dashboard for monitoring</h2>